Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 How does a low appraisal affect your refinance?

 When your appraisal comes in low, it can affect your mortgage refinance in multiple ways.
-If that happens, you may have tough decisions to make about your refinance application.
+If that happens, you may have to make tough decisions about your refinance application.

 • You might get less cash if you’re doing a cash-out refinance.
 For cash-out refinances, a low appraisal can reduce or eliminate your ability to withdraw money from your home.